Antrea is super easy to install. All the Antrea components are containerized and can be installed using the Kubernetes deployment manifest.

 v0.1.0), you can deploy Antrea as follows:

-To deploy the latest version of Antrea (built from the master branch), use the
+To deploy the latest version of Antrea (built from the main branch), use the

 Antrea supports some experimental features that can be enabled or disabled, please refer to the Feature Gates documentation for more information.